gerstner-hub/rocket.term/README.md

 The `Meta` key mapping depends on the terminal you use but it is typically the `Alt` or `Control` key.

+You can also customize these default key bindings in the INI configuration file to your liking.

 ### Opening URLs

 URLs in chat messages are treated specially by the Rocket.Chat server.
 It